-How do I keep my teenager busy on vacation?
+How do I keep my teenager throughout the summer months?
 Our 6 ideas

 Many towns and vacation clubs offer sports courses.
 It’s the perfect opportunity for your teenager to get good at a sport they already do all year or even discover a new one.
 Doing this for a few hours a day, or even the whole day, and your teenager will be able to unwind and meet people their own age.

 Your child isn’t a fan of sport?
 Never mind!
 There are also more artistic courses on offer; drawing, painting, writing or even music.
 Several groups and societies offer teens the chance to discover or perhaps become even better in a field of their choice.

 3. Organize outdoor activities with friends

 With you or with their friends, depending on whether your child is allowed to go out without an adult, plan outdoor group activities.
 Tree climbing, paintballing, swimming, going to the beach or the lake, water sports, horse riding… The possibilities are endless!

 >>> Check out our 7 Pieces Of Advice To Get Children Away From Screens

 Does your teen love fast-food, pizza or biscuits?
 Why not eat all of that, but make it yourself from scratch.
 A little bread bun over here, a tasty cookie over there.
 What could be better than cooking dishes you love!

 5. Camping in the garden